string of pearls

 String of Pearls or Rosary Pearls, scientifically known as Curio rowleyanus or Senecio rowleyanus, is actually a unique member of the Aster family.
 It was recently moved to this genus so some literature may still refer to it under the genus Senecio.

-Considered a succulent, it has string-like stems bearing pearl or pea-like green leaves (hence the common name) that form a thick mat when planted on ground or spills over its container when elevated or hung (1).
+Considered a succulent, it has string-like stems bearing pearl or pea-like green leaves (hence the common name) that form a thick mat when planted on the ground or spill over its container when elevated in hanging baskets (1).

 String of pearls is one of the toughest Curio species, being able to store moisture and withstand a relatively different environment indoors.
 It originated from the Eastern Cape in South Africa and was cultivated as a houseplant because of its hardiness and unusual but appealing foliage (2).